 Why Do LLCs Have to File the Annual Report?

-Some of the states are not required to file this yearly report, commonly known as the Annual Report.
-However, there are some reasons why some states should file an LLC Annual Report.
+Some states are not required to file this yearly report, commonly referred to as the Annual Report.
+However, there are several reasons why some states require an LLC to file an Annual Report.
 Here are some reasons,

 To Maintain the Accuracy of the Information